grigb/product-wizard/README.md

 ## License

-This project is licensed under the MIT License.
+This project is not licensed and is not available for use.
+No license has been granted for this software.
 See the Spec Kit submodule for its license terms.